 Withdrawing funds from your 401k

 A 401k plan is intended to help you in retirement, so the IRS has rules for when you can withdraw without penalty.
 If you withdraw funds before the age of 59 ½, your money is subject to a tax penalty of 10% of the amount withdrawn, plus a 20% mandatory income tax withholding.
 There are some exceptions, such as total and permanent disability.
-You must begin withdrawing funds at 72 (or age 70 ½ if you were born before June 30, 1949), as required minimum distributions, or RMDs.
-The IRS calculates your RMDs based on life expectancy tables to determine how much you need to take out each year to avoid a penalty.
+You generally must start taking withdrawals from your traditional IRA, SEP IRA, SIMPLE IRA, and retirement plan accounts when you reach age 72 (73 if you reach age 72 after Dec.
+31, 2022).1 The IRS calculates your RMDs based on life expectancy tables to determine how much you need to take out each year to avoid a penalty.